Rates of Fisher information convergence in the central limit theorem for nonlinear statistics: Further remarks

 \item The Kantorovich distance or the quadratic Wasserstein distance, see \cite{Talagrand1996}:

 where the infimum is taken over all random variables $F'$ and $Z'$ having the same distribution as that of $F$ and $Z,$ respectively. \item Total variation distance, see \cite{Pinsker1964}:

 where the supremum is running over all Borel subsets $A$ of the real line. \end{itemize} Note that, in the framework of nonlinear statistics, the total variation bounds can be found in \cite{Nicolas2018}.
-However, to the best of our knowledge, it remains an open problem to estimate the distances $U(F\|Z),D(F\|Z)$ and $W^2(F\|Z)$ without using the Fisher information bounds obtained in the present paper.
+The distances $W^2(F\|Z)$ and $D(F\|Z)$ can be investigated by using the results obtained in \cite{Ledoux2015}.
+However, to the best of our knowledge, it remains an open problem to estimate the distances $U(F\|Z)$ without using the Fisher information bounds obtained in the present paper.
+In the next theorem, we provide a new application of Fisher information bounds. \begin{thm}[Nonuniform Berry-Esseen bounds] For any $x\in \mathbb{R},$ we have